edanalytics/edu_edfi_airflow/README.md

-### S3ToSnowflakeOperator
+### ObjectStorageToDatabaseOperator
-Copies a specific S3 key to the specified table in Snowflake.
+Copies a specific file in object storage to the specified database object.
 First completes a `DELETE FROM` statement if `full_refresh` is set to True in the DAG configs.

 <details>